 Famous shenanigans: South Africa’s most notorious bank robber, Trust Bank robber Derek Whitehead, was arrested at Little Switzerland in 1971 at 3am on Friday morning the 14th of May.
 They had arrived at 4.30pm the previous day.
 A team of CID detectives from Johannesburg, the Orange Free State and Natal were involved in the swoop.
 After the arrest, the Whiteheads were taken to Bloemfontein for questioning

 Drunken shenanigans: Omigoodness; You don’t want to know . .

-Our Bruno the doberman was a Hilkovitz!
-A Little Switzerland doberman puppy!
+Genealogy: Our Bruno the doberman was a Hilkovitz!
 Dad Pieter Swanepoel told me Leo came to town one day, called in at the Caltex garage and said ‘Come and look!’
 On the back of his bakkie he had a bunch of little black pups in a box.
 Dobermans.

-Dad chose one – he says he gave Leo a pocket of potatoes! – and we grew up with ‘Bruno’ – I only now know he was a citizen of Little Switzerland!
+Dad chose one – he says he gave Leo a pocket of potatoes! – and we grew up with ‘Bruno’ – I only now found out he was a citizen of Little Switzerland!
 He grew up to be a handsome lad!